SysKitTeam/docs-point/docs/configuration/how-to-configure-Point.md

  * Perform actions based on the permissions granted to them in Microsoft 365
  * Have access to all data related to sites, Microsoft 365 Groups, and Microsoft Teams

-These roles also allow **site owners to perform Access Reviews on their site and complete Lifecycle Management tasks** to determine which workspaces should be archived or kept.
+These roles also allow **site owners to perform Access Reviews on their site**.

 :::warning
 **To learn more about the specifics of each role and how to assign them to your users, take a look at the [Enable Role-Based Access article](../configuration/enable-role-based-access.md).**